Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Analytification and models

-\begin{exam} In the trivially valued case, $X$ is the only model, and $X^\beth$ coincides with the construction of \cite{thu}. \end{exam} The compact set $\cX^\beth$ associated to a model $\cX$ can also be understood as (the underlying topological space of) the generic fiber in the sense of \cite[\S 1]{Ber3} of the formal completion $\hcX$ of $\cX$.
+\begin{exam} In the trivially valued case, $X$ is the only model up to isomorphism, and $X^\beth$ coincides with the construction of~\cite{thu}.
+In particular, $X^\beth\subset X^\an$, with equality iff $X$ is proper. \end{exam} The compact set $\cX^\beth$ associated to a model $\cX$ can also be understood as (the underlying topological space of) the generic fiber in the sense of~\cite[\S 1]{Ber3} of the formal completion $\hcX$ of $\cX$.
 As above, it is enough to consider the case where $X=\spec(A)$ and $\cX=\spec(\cA)$ are affine.
-For any two nonzero $\pi,\pi'\in K^{\circ\circ}$, there exists $n\gg 1$ with $\pi^n\in K^\circ\pi'$, and the formal completion $\hcA$ of $\cA$ with respect to $\pi$ is thus independent of the choice of $\pi$ (set $\hcA=\cA=A$ in the trivially valued case).
+For any two nonzero $a,a'\in K^{\circ\circ}$, there exists $n\gg 1$ with $a^n\in K^\circ a'$, and the formal completion $\hcA$ of $\cA$ with respect to $a$ is thus independent of the choice of $a\in K^{\circ\circ}$ (set $\hcA=\cA=A$ in the trivially valued case).
 The $K^\circ$-algebra $\hcA$ is flat and topologically of finite type, and $\hcX=\Spf(\hcA)$ is thus an admissible formal $K^\circ$-scheme, whose generic fiber $\hcX_\eta$ is defined as the set of bounded multiplicative seminorms on the $K$-affinoid algebra $\hA:=\hcA\otimes K$.
-Composing such a seminorm with the canonical map $A\to\hA$ defines a continuous map $\hcX_\eta\to\cX^\beth$, which is easily see to be bijective by density of the image of $A$ in $\hA$, and hence a homeomorphism.
+Composing such a seminorm with the canonical map $A\to\hA$ defines a continuous map $\hcX_\eta\to\cX^\beth$, which is easily see to be bijective by density of the image of $A$ in $\hA$, and hence a homeomorphism, by compactness of $\hcX_\eta$.

-The following well-known result holds for the reduction map of any admissible formal scheme (see for instance \cite[\S 2.13]{GRW}). \begin{lem} The reduction map $\red_\cX:\cX^\beth\to\cX_s$ of any model $\cX$ is anticontinuous and surjective.
+The following well-known result holds in fact for the reduction map of any admissible formal scheme (see for instance~\cite[\S 2.13]{GRW}). \begin{lem} The reduction map $\red_\cX:\cX^\beth\to\cX_s$ of any model $\cX$ is anticontinuous and surjective.
 Further, the preimage $\Ga(\cX)$ of the set of generic points of $\cX_s$ is a finite set. \end{lem} We shall call $\Ga(\cX)$ the set of \emph{Shilov points}.
-When $\cX$ (and hence $X$) is affine, $\Ga(\cX)$ is exactly the Shilov boundary of the $K$-affinoid domain $\cX^\beth$ in the sense of \cite[2.4.4]{Ber}.
+When $\cX$ (and hence $X$) is affine, $\Ga(\cX)$ is exactly the Shilov boundary of the $K$-affinoid domain $\cX^\beth$ in the sense of~\cite[2.4.4]{Ber}, cf.~\cite[Proposition A.3]{GM}.
 Covering a general model with affine open subschemes, we get:

 \begin{lem} For any model $\cX$ of $X$ and $f\in\cO(X)$, the sup-seminorm on $\cX^\beth$ satisfies

 \end{lem}

 \begin{exam} If $K$ is trivially valued and $\eta$ is a generic point of $X=X_s$, the point of $X^\beth$ corresponding to the trivial valuation on $\kappa(\eta)=\cO_{X,\eta}$ is the unique Shilov point mapping to $\eta$. \end{exam}